-While the immune system is designed to protect the body against foreign invaders, it can also overreact to harmless substances like dust and pollen.
-Such a response can cause runny nose, sneezing, wheezing, itching, watery or itchy eyes, and more — all symptoms we recognize as allergies.
+While the immune system is designed to protect the body against foreign invaders, it can also overreact to harmless substances.
+Such a response can affect the eyes, sinuses, and lungs.

 Allergies aren’t always harmless though.
 Some individuals may experience anaphylactic shock, a severe, and sometimes life-threatening allergic reaction.

 As an adaptogen, chaga can help balance an overactive immune system.
-Initidiol, a triterpenoid unique to chaga, can act as a mast cell stabilizer and can improve allergy symptoms.18 Chaga can promote the secretion of certain cytokines to modulate allergy responses.19 One animal study also showed that chaga mushroom extracts prevented chemically-induced anaphylactic shock, demonstrating its potential as an anti-allergic functional food.20
+Initidiol, a triterpenoid unique to chaga, acts as a mast cell stabilizer and can support eye and nasal comfort.18 Chaga can promote the secretion of certain cytokines to modulate immune responses.19 ne animal study also showed that chaga mushroom extracts prevented chemically-induced immune system overreactions, demonstrating its potential as a useful functional food.20

 Studies have shown that the active compounds in chaga may have selective activity against many types of malignant cells.21–33

-Insulin is the hormone responsible for moving glucose in the bloodstream into your muscle and fat cells, where they are stored for energy production.
-When there is not enough insulin or when the body becomes insulin-resistant, hyperglycemia (i.e., high blood sugar) persists.
+Insulin is the hormone responsible for moving glucose in the bloodstream into your muscle and fat cells, where it is stored for energy production.

 Chaga and Blood Glucose Levels

-Multiple animal studies show that chaga may be able to help regulate blood sugar levels.39–41 In one study, investigators found that hyperglycemic mice fed dry matter chaga extracts for 3 weeks had significant decreases in their blood glucose level as well as total cholesterol, triglyceride, and low-density lipoprotein cholesterol (LDL-C, “bad cholesterol”) levels.
-Most notably, the research team found that feeding chaga restored the damaged pancreatic tissue in the mice.41
+Multiple animal studies suggest that chaga may be able to support balanced blood sugar levels.39–41 In one study, investigators found that mice fed dry matter chaga extract for 3 weeks were better able to maintain healthy blood glucose levels as well as total cholesterol, triglyceride, and low-density lipoprotein cholesterol (LDL-C, “bad cholesterol”) levels.
+Most notably, the research team found that feeding chaga supported healthy pancreatic tissue in the mice (the pancreas is the organ that secretes insulin).41

-A follow-up study confirmed the anti-hyperglycemic and cholesterol-regulating effects.
-Hyperglycemic mice treated with either 30 or 60 mg/kg body weight of chaga ethanol extract for 21 days had similar results as in the first study.42
+A follow-up study confirmed these effects on blood sugar and cholesterol.
+Mice treated with either 30 or 60 mg/kg body weight of chaga ethanol extract for 21 days had similar results as in the first study.42

-In another animal study, polysaccharides extracted from chaga were given to rats with high glucose levels at doses of 10, 20, and 30 mg/kg for 6 weeks.
-At the end of the study, the rats’ blood glucose levels decreased and the damaged pancreatic beta-cells of the animals also showed some recovery after 6 weeks.39
+In another animal study, rats were administered either polysaccharides extracted from chaga (at doses of 10, 20, and 30 mg/kg) or saline (which acted as a placebo) for 6 weeks.
+At the end of the study, the rats given chaga were better able to maintain blood glucose levels within healthy limits than the rats given saline, and their pancreatic beta-cells were also healthier.39

-A part of chaga’s antidiabetic effects may be attributed to the inhibition of alpha-glucosidase by its polysaccharides.
-Alpha-glucosidases are enzymes that break down starch.
-Inhibitors of these enzymes help slow down glucose absorption in the digestive organs.43 The polysaccharides in chaga were shown to have glycosidase inhibitory effects, demonstrating the potential for more research into its effects on blood glucose modulation.40
+Part of chaga’s effects on blood sugar may be attributed to the inhibition of an enzyme that breaks down starch by its polysaccharides.
+Blocking this enzyme helps slow down glucose absorption in the digestive organs.43 Research performed in vitro showed the polysaccharides in chaga inhibit this enzyme, demonstrating chaga warrants more research into its effects on blood glucose modulation.40

 6. Muscle Fatigue